wandeg/microsoft-graph-docs/api-reference/docstubs/api/user-post-windowsinformationprotectiondeviceregistrations.md

   "deviceName": "Device Name value",
-  "deviceType": "Device Type value", "deviceMacAddress": "Device Mac Address value", "lastCheckInDateTime": "2017-01-01T00:00:16.8032471+03:00" }
+  "deviceType": "Device Type value", "deviceMacAddress": "Device Mac Address value", "lastCheckInDateTime": "2017-01-01T00:00:33.4192367+03:00" }
 ```

 ### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,